gregm18/HiCinBoRGH/README.md

 by Greg Mercader and Dr. Benjamin Soibam

 HiCinBoRGH (Hi-C in Blocks of Refined Groups of Hessian) is a chromatin loop detector utilizing scale-space theory, aiming to take the best concepts from scale-space theory and unsupervised machine learning methods and put them in a powerful, user-friendly approach to chromatin loop detection.

-As of this point, HiCinBoRGH takes the best concepts of the multi-scale loop detector, MUSTACHE, from both its code and research paper documentation and frames them in a way that works best with our approach thus far.
-This is not to say that this program is perfect, as there is great and exciting room for improvement.
+It is currently heavily based on the program, MUSTACHE, for its innovative concepts on the subject.

 Despite the name, Hessian, being used, users are given the option to use Difference of Gaussian and Determinant of Hessian accordingly and developers are free to add more types of scale-space representation as technology advances.